kathlandgren/climate-policy/README.md

-# Why does the U.S. public underestimate climate policy support?
+# U.S. television news coverage of climate change policy is aggregately balanced but polarized

-This repository houses the code for the research on the mechanisms behind public support on climate policy.
+This repository houses the code for the research analyzing climate policy coverage in U.S. television news.

 ## Installation instructions
 Use `git clone` to download this repository either via HTTPS